The JWST Search for Earth-Luna Analogs: Upper Limits on Exomoons and Refined Ephemerides for TOI 700 d and e

 \textit{Planet properties--} By studying the orbit of a moon, one can measure the planetary density, allowing for an independent determination of the planetary mass, even in cases where it cannot be constrained by radial velocities \citep{Kipping2010}.
 One can also measure the planet's tidal dissipation factor and constrain the interior properties of the planet, including distinguishing between rocky and volatile-rich compositions (e.g., \citealt{Tokadjian2022}).
 For systems for which the moon and planet undergo mutual eclipses, one could use high-quality photometry and the technique of eclipse mapping to resolve the surface features on the planet \citep{Buie1992}.

-\textit{Rings--} In addition to moons, one can search for circumplanetary rings, like the rings of Saturn, which induce other detectable distortions to the light curve \citep{Barnes2004, Ohta2009, Tusnski2011}; such rings may indicate the recent destruction of a moon that has ventured inside the Roche limit.
+\textit{Rings--} In addition to moons, one can search for circumplanetary rings, like the rings of Saturn, which induce other detectable distortions to the transit light curve \citep{Barnes2004, Ohta2009, Tusnski2011}; such rings may indicate the recent destruction of a moon that has ventured inside the Roche limit.

 While these lines of inquiry are exciting, they are also premature: before we can study exomoons, we must first find them.
-Past searches, such as the Hunt for Exomoons with Kepler \citep{Kipping2012}, have focused on very large moons ($>$10$^{-1}$M$_\oplus$) around gas giants, a type of satellite that does not exist in our solar system.
-This strategy has been necessary due to Kepler's lack of sensitivity to smaller satellites.
-While no conclusive detections have yet emerged, two candidates have been presented in the form of Kepler~1625~b-i \citep{Teachey2018} and Kepler~1708~b-i (\citealt{Kipping2022}; but see counterarguments in \citealt{Heller2024}).
+Past searches, such as the Hunt for Exomoons with Kepler \citep[HEK;][]{Kipping2012}, have focused on very large moons ($>$10$^{-1}$M$_\oplus$) around gas giants, a type of satellite that does not exist in our solar system.
+This strategy has been necessary due to Kepler's lack of sensitivity to smaller satellites.\footnote{That said, HEK also placed a constraint on the occurrence of Galilean-analog moon systems at a population level by stacking phase-folded transits of many planets \citep[][$<$0.38 at 95\% confidence for planets between 0.1--1.0~AU]{Teachey2018}.} While no conclusive detections have yet emerged, two candidates have been presented in the form of Kepler~1625~b-i \citep{Teachey2018} and Kepler~1708~b-i (\citealt{Kipping2022}; but see counterarguments in \citealt{Heller2024}).